MythicSorcerer/mc-template/README.md

 # NOTICE
-I do not own any of the code used here
+I do not own any of Mojang's code or Tiiffi's code used in this repository.